 Fort Verde State Historic Park – for history buffs, this is a fun stop.
 The site that is now the park held US troops in 1870, with the fort being being in 1871.
 It was an active base during the Central Arizona Indian Wars.
 Today, the preserved buildings are preserved with artifacts and interesting setups for families to learn about late 1800’s life on a military base.
 When we visited, we were surprised with reenactors for a special event, including cannons being fired!
 It’s a worth a call to see if the fort has any upcoming events during your visit.
 Learn more here.

 Hikes – there are some amazing hiking options around Camp Verde!
 We’ve done the nearby popular Fossil Creek and highly recommend it.
-There’s also Badger Springs to the south and Wet Beaver Creek to the north.
+There’s also Badger Springs to the south (watch our video of Badger Springs here) and Wet Beaver Creek to the north.
 But closer to Camp Verde, this website has some great trail options and we’ve bookmarked several to try next time!

 Day Trip Options – Camp Verde is a good hub to stay and explore other areas of central Arizona.
 Cottonwood is 25 minutes away, Jerome is 40 minutes, Sedona is 35 minutes, and even Prescott and Flagstaff are just an hour drive!
 We have some great blog posts covering things to do in these areas.
 Just click on the city listed above.